OsmanBran/incomecalculator/README.md

 ## Motivation

 This app was created while trying to find an easier way to report my income to Centrelink.
-Centrelink (a welfare system in Australia) requires that recipients of certain payments report how much income they earn, and how many hours they have worked each fortnight.
-Unfortunately, payday does not align with the reporting periods, meaning these numbers have to be manually calculated which is a tedious process.
+Centrelink requires that recipients of certain payments report how much income they earn, and how many hours they have worked each fortnight.
+Payday does not align with the reporting periods, meaning these numbers sometimes have to be manually calculated by adding up individual shifts.
 To solve this problem I decided to create this app to easily calculate my income.

 ## Future additions

 I plan on adding the following features in the future:

-  • More default pay awards to choose from (e.g hospitality general award).

-  • Ability to save custom pay sets.

-  • Ability to individually remove shifts from calculated period.

-  • Compatability with mobile browsers.
+  • Improve UI with Bootstrap CSS - mobile compatability + overall design
+  • Improved error handling

 ## License
 [ISC License](https://opensource.org/licenses/ISC)